Distributed generation: Overview

 Capital markets have come to realize that right-sized resources, for individual customers, distribution substations, or microgrids, are able to offer important but little-known economic advantages over central plants.
-Smaller units offered greater economies from mass-production than big ones could gain through unit size.
-These increased value—due to improvements in financial risk, engineering flexibility, security, and environmental quality—of these resources can often more than offset their apparent cost disadvantages.
+Smaller units achieved greater economic benefits through mass-production than larger units gained from their size alone.
+The increased value of these resources—resulting from improvements in financial risk, engineering flexibility, security, and environmental quality—often outweighs their apparent cost disadvantages.
 Distributed generation (DG), vis-à-vis central plants, must be justified on a life-cycle basis.
 Unfortunately, many of the direct, and virtually all of the indirect, benefits of DG are not captured within traditional utility cash-flow accounting.

 While the levelized cost of DG is typically more expensive than conventional, centralized sources on a kilowatt-hour basis, this does not consider negative aspects of conventional fuels.
 The additional premium for DG is rapidly declining as demand increases and technology progresses, and sufficient and reliable demand may bring economies of scale, innovation, competition, and more flexible financing, that could make DG clean energy part of a more diversified future.

 DG reduces the amount of energy lost in transmitting electricity because the electricity is generated very near where it is used, perhaps even in the same building.
 This also reduces the size and number of power lines that must be constructed.

 Typical DER systems in a feed-in tariff (FIT) scheme have low maintenance, low pollution and high efficiencies.
 In the past, these traits required dedicated operating engineers and large complex plants to reduce pollution.
 However, modern embedded systems can provide these traits with automated operation and renewable energy, such as solar, wind and geothermal.
 This reduces the size of power plant that can show a profit.

+Cybersecurity

+Vulnerabilities in control systems from a single vendor used at thousands of installations of given source can result in hacking and remotely disabling all these sources by a single attacker, thus largely reversing the benefits of decentralised generation, which has been demonstrated in practice in case of solar power inverters and wind power control systems.
+In November 2024 Deye and Sol-Ark inverter manufacturer remotely disabled in some countries due to alleged regional sales policy dispute.
+The companies later claimed the blockage was not remote but due to geofencing mechanisms built into the inverters.

+EU NIS2 directive expands the cybersecurity requirements to the energy generation market, which has faced backlash from renewable energy lobby groups.